Read-The-Question/rtq-review/src/pages/md/papers/the-london-independent-girls-schools-consortium--11-plus--maths--2015--group-2.md

-Plot the reflection of point K in the dashed line m on the graph and label it L
+Plot the reflection of point K in the dashed line m on the graph at $(6, 5)$ and label it L

 *ABBR: TODO:: Add drawing ends.*